“But my partner IS being ridiculous!”

 In other words, how you are talking to each other matters more than what you are talking about.
 Or perhaps, more clearly, how you are talking matters before what you are talking about.
-It’s not that the content of your arguments are unimportant, or don’t need to be seriously discussed.
+It’s not that the content of your arguments is unimportant, or doesn’t need to be seriously discussed.
 Much the opposite, actually.
-It’s just that the way you discuss them is going to determine how your discussions go.
+It’s just that the way you discuss it is going to determine how your discussions go.

-True or false question for you: Couples who are highly satisfied in their relationships routinely tell each other they are being ridiculous, that their feelings are being blown out of proportion, to “calm down,” and that they are “irrational.”
+True or false: Couples who are highly satisfied in their relationships routinely tell each other they are being ridiculous, that their feelings are being blown out of proportion, to “calm down,” and that they are “irrational.”

 I mean, when I put it that way, it’s pretty obvious, right?
 That’s not what people in healthy and happy relationships do.
 Do you want your relationship to be healthy and happy?
 Putting a stop to that kind of talk is a fantastic place to start.